Wisconsin Supreme Court will hear case of Chrystul Kizer, sex trafficking victim accused of killing abuser

 In the meantime, at least three cases similar to hers — where child trafficking victims are charged with murder — are playing out in Texas and Pennsylvania.
 All involve children of color.
 State and federal lawmakers are pushing bills to provide more protection for trafficking victims charged with crimes.

-Becca Donaldson, an attorney for Legal Action of Wisconsin, which filed a brief in support of Kizer, said that while each state’s affirmative defense laws are different, the results of this case could potentially benefit trafficking victims charged with crimes across the country.
+Becca Donaldson, an attorney for Legal Action of Wisconsin, which filed a brief in support of Kizer, said that while each state’s affirmative defense laws are different, the results of this case could benefit trafficking victims charged with crimes across the country.

-“The anti-trafficking community is looking for ways that survivors, especially survivors of color, to have the ability to tell people what has happened to them,” Donaldson said, “And, have the opportunity for people to believe them.”
+“The anti-trafficking community is looking for ways for survivors, especially survivors of color, to have the ability to tell people what has happened to them,” Donaldson said, “And, have the opportunity for people to believe them.”

 Read more: